suraiya-jabeen/real-estate-predictor/README.md

 The build is minified, and the filenames include hashes.\
 Your app is ready to be deployed!

-For more details, refer to the [deployment documentation](https://facebook.github.io/create-react-app/docs/deployment).

-### `npm run eject`

-**Note:** This is a one-way operation.
-Once you `eject`, you can't go back!

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project and copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) right into your project so you have full control over them.
-All other commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.

-You don't have to eject unless you need full control over the configuration files.

 ## Setup and Installation